• Skip to primary navigation

 • Sift in the flour and mix to combine then cover with cling film and place in the fridge for 1-2 hours.

 • After the mixture has chilled, bring a large pot of salted water to a boil.
-Using wet hands (important) roll the gnudi into balls around 1 tablespoon of mixture at a time and place on a plate or tray lightly dusted with flour.
+Using wet hands (important) roll the gnudi into balls around 1 tbsp of mixture at a time and place on a plate or tray lightly dusted with flour.

 • Place the gundi in boiling water, when they rise to the surface they're done.
 Meanwhile melt butter in a frying pan until bubbly, add sage leaves and fry for a minute then add the cooked gnudi.
 Toss in the butter and serve with a grating of fresh lemon zest and a small sprinkling of salt.